-- 1. Installation of SQL Server instance fails on Windows: It is possible that the installation of the SQL Server instance fails, typically with an error message like "Failed to install Microsoft SQL Server (instance ADOXX15EN).
-Please check for errors and try again.", in which case the tool will not be properly installed.
-One of the reasons is that the SQL Server installer performs a check and the system doesn't meet the necessary requirements.
+- 1. Installation of MS SQL Server instance fails on Windows: (MS SQL Server specific) It is possible that the installation of the MS SQL Server instance fails.
+One of the reasons is that the MS SQL Server installer performs a check and the system doesn't meet the necessary requirements.
 One of the requirements is that a system restart is possible.
 Sometimes a different application can block the system restart, leading to the problem.
-So one possible solution is to close all other applications, restart the computer and then perform the installation.
-Another approach is to manually install the SQL Server instance beforehand (details in sub-section "Manual installation of SQL Server instance" further below). - 2.
-Errors occur during the Linux / macOS installation script: When running the script for the first time errors shouldn't occur during its execution.
-Unfortunately there can be many causes for errors: a server is not available to download a necessary prerequisite, the script tries to reinstall an already available prerequisite, a wrong version of the prerequisite is already installed, there is not enough space available on the hard drive, an executed command went wrong etc. Please react accordingly.
+So one possible solution is to close all other applications, restart the computer and then perform the installation. - 2.
+Errors occur during the Linux / macOS installation script: When running the script for the first time, errors shouldn't occur during its execution.
+Unfortunately, there can be many causes for errors: a server is not available to download a necessary prerequisite, the script tries to reinstall an already available prerequisite, a wrong version of the prerequisite is already installed, there is not enough space available on the hard drive, an executed command went wrong etc. Please react accordingly.
 Something that often helped us was to abort the script (CTRL+C, might be necessary to press a few times) and try it again.
-One known case is during the configuration of the SQL Server database, which so far has always been solved by re-running the script.
+One known case is during the configuration of the MS SQL Server database, which so far has always been solved by re-running the script.
 Also consider using the uninstallation script if the error occurs multiple times and/or to manually install the prerequisites.

-A. Initial configuration of SQL Server DB Instance Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : Login timeout expired.
-Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : TCP Provider: Error code 0x2749 Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : A network-related or instance-s
+''' A. Initial configuration of SQL Server DB Instance Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : Login timeout expired.
+Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : TCP Provider: Error code 0x2749 Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : A network-related or instance-s '''

-3. Installation asks for standard administrator "sa" password: Sometimes during the installation a popup can ask for the database standard administrator password (see picture below).
+3. Installation asks for standard administrator "sa" password: (MS SQL Server specific) Sometimes during the installation a popup can ask for the database standard administrator password (see picture below).
 Some users reported, that after aborting the installation and restarting the computer the popup no longer appeared.
-Alternatively, if the SQL Server instance has been created automatically by the installation, then it has set the initial 'sa' password to '12+\ADOxx\+34' (without the ' ').
+Alternatively, if the MS SQL Server instance has been created automatically by the installation, then it has set the initial 'sa' password to '12+\ADOxx\+34' (without the '').
 Help on how to reset the 'sa' password can be found at the ADOxx.org community (in the FAQ: "SA Password during ADOxx Installation").